naturalisticbrain/research-journal/research-journal/_build/html/_sources/research/prettymouth.md

 **This project has been submitted to OHBN 2023 and presented as a poster in July 2023, Montreal, Canada.**

+### 09/18/2023 - 09/22/2023
+- YC need to update plots/figures
+- new concerns raised.
+- - we need behavioral ratings for each event (how to get it?)
+- - we need to do some network-level analysis

+### 09/11/2023 - 09/15/2023
+- disagreement resolved, move to plotting and manuscript writing

 ### 09/05/2023 - 09/08/2023
 - SN and YC have disagreement on processing the behavioral event boundary data
 - ZZ and SN suggested different methods on detecting peaks